davidmalcolm/gcc-global-state/singletons.rst

 So we'd have something like this::

-  extern class universe the_uni;
+  extern class context the_uni;

-  class SINGLETON_IN_STATIC_BUILD(the_uni) universe
+  class SINGLETON_IN_STATIC_BUILD(the_uni) context
   {
   };

-For a library build where universe instances are dynamically-created, the macro expands away to whitespace, but for a non-library build, this would expand to the attribute.
+For a library build where context instances are dynamically-created, the macro expands away to whitespace, but for a non-library build, this would expand to the attribute.